-The function of Corporate Communications is executed by Rolf Schläpfer who is not a member of the executive management and is not an employee of the Group.
+The function of Corporate Communications is

+executed by Rolf Schläpfer.

 In his function he reports to the Chairman.
 He is responsible for the elaboration of the Group's communications strategy, for its final definition in close coordination with the Chairman of the Board of Directors and for its implementation.

 In particular, this includes: continuous review of the Group's communications activities with the purpose of enhancing or redefining the Group's positioning towards all stakeholders, preparation of the Group's press releases, participation in press conferences, shareholders' meetings and investor meetings, coordination of all main events such as press conferences and AGMs, organization of any other events such as interviews and meetings with the media and the financial community, assistance to the Chairman and other members of the management in the preparation of public statements.